 6. What are some Historical Snow events in Desert region?

 Snowfall in the desert have never been common and usual on Earth.
 We always find it stunning to see coldest weather events in the driest places of the Earth.
 But due to Extreme Impacts of Climate Change, we have seen many such instances that show Snow in the dry Deserts of the Earth.
-The awe-inspiring sight of snow covering a desert has been recorded in several places worldwide.
-Each event captures global attention for its beauty and rarity, offering a glimpse of nature’s unpredictability.

-Snow in Sahara Desert, Algeria (2016, 2018, 2021):
+Snow in Sahara Desert:

-Snow in Atacama Desert, Chile (2011, 2017):
+Snow in Atacama Desert:

 Snow Deosai National Park, Pakistan:

 When we talk about Snow in the desert, it is also one of the odd weather event occurred in the locations that are mentioned in heading above.
 As we know that deserts are driest places on Earth.
 There is little atmospheric moisture, water is rare and is almost lifeless.
-When snowfall begins in a desert biome, there is a rare condition in which atmospheric moisture is produced in the desert because of climatic variations, including cold fronts, weather fluctuations etc. In the same way, whenever there is the occurrence of any odd weather events, at the back there is some unusual climatic changes going on in the atmosphere or on Earth.
+When snowfall begins in a desert biome, there is a rare condition in which atmospheric moisture produces in the desert because of climatic variations, including cold fronts, weather fluctuations etc. In the same way, whenever there is the occurrence of any odd weather events, at the back there is some unusual climatic changes going on in the atmosphere or on Earth.
 So, we can say that rare events in weathers are directly drives by Climate Change.
 We can also say that Desert snow is an indicator of extreme Climate changes.

 8. Mention Facts vs Myths about Desert Snow.